gengcong940126/CelebA-AE-AC-GAN/README.md

 # Results

-Shown here are the results from a training run over 66 epochs.
+Shown here are the results from a training run over 70 epochs.
 The model "convergence" shows an expected and adequate behavior.
-The GAN model parts is able to learn from each other, continuously improving.
-Some classes are accurately predicted and produced (e.g. gender), while others are harder (e.g. eye-glasses, 5 o'clock shadow).
+The GAN parts (discriminator and generator) are able to learn from each other, continuously improving.
+Some classes are accurately predicted and generated (e.g. gender), while others are harder (e.g. eye-glasses, 5 o'clock shadow).
 Initial epochs seem to focus on eyes and face-shape, while no sharp contours are visible yet.
 Further training initially improves face outline and facial features, followed by face shading and finally backgrounds.
 Notably the later epochs produce very colorful images.
 Further training is expected to show some more improvements and robustness, but other adjustments to the model architecture may prove more efficient.

 ### Loss Curve